Casual Dining Limited, trading as La Tasca, (“we”, “our”, “us” “the Group”) is committed to protecting and respecting your privacy.

 Our Data Protection Officer for the purpose of the Legislation can be contacted at firstname.lastname@example.org.

-We only collect information that we know we will genuinely use and in accordance with the EU General Data Protection Regulation (GDPR) and associated data protection legislations.
+We only collect information that we know we will genuinely use and in accordance with the EU General Data Protection Regulation (GDPR), the Data Protection Act 2018 and associated data protection legislation.
 We may collect:

 - Photography and Video Recordings.
 As part of our local and brand marketing activities, from time to time we may be filming or taking photographs of happy guests enjoying their visits to our restaurants, When filming or taking photos for a particular campaign, the site will display a prominent poster to confirm that filming and photos will be taken in the restaurant.
 We will ensure that consent is obtained expressly in every case.

 - Information we collect about you on our Site:

 With regard to each of your visits to our Site we will automatically collect the following information: